 - a) General.
 Peat filter systems shall be preceded by a septic tank, Imhoff tank, or aeration system meeting the requirements of Section 905.30, 905.40 or 905.100, and the effluent from the system shall be discharged into a subsurface system approved in Section 905.60.
-The size of the subsurface system may be reduced by one third, provided that the effluent quality meets the requirements of Section 905.110(d)(1)(A) and (B). - b) Design.
+The size of the subsurface system may be reduced by /s,one third provided that the effluent quality meets the requirements of Section 905.110(d)(1)(A) and (B). - b) Design.
 The system shall be sized in accordance with the manufacturer's requirements as approved by the Department. - c) Approval of Systems.
-Manufacturers of peat systems shall present information to the Department documenting that effluent from their system meets the requirements of subsection (a) of this Section.
-Such The information shall be in the form of independent test data or reports.
-The Department will shall grant approval and maintain a list of those systems meeting the requirements of this subsection; and only approved systems may be installed.
+Manufacturers of peat systems shall present information to the Department documenting that effluent from their system meets the requirements of subsection (a).
+TheSuch information shall be in the form of independent test data or reports.
+The Department willshall grant approval and maintain a list of those systems meeting the requirements of this subsection and only approved systems may be installed.